ShaikBhijalani/M1_app_hotel-management-system/1_Requirements/4W AND 1H/README.md

  How:

- This web based application automate the process of ordering and billing of Hotel management
+ This web based application automate the process of ordering and billing of Hotel management.